mmizumoto1213/cse15l-lab-reports/lab-report-5-week-10.md

 The expected output from running test 194 is an empty list.
 This is because test file 194 is not following the format of a file.
 The issue in the given code is that it is only ensuring that open brackets, closing brackets, open parenthesis, and closing parenthesis are in the file (Line 70-73).
 It is not checking that the closing bracket is next to the open parenthesis.
-There should be another if statement after line 73 that also checks that the closing bracket comes right after the open parenthesis.
+There should be another if statement after line 73 that also checks that the open parenthesis comes right after the closing brackets.

 ![Test 22](Test22.PNG)